storj-archived/blog/content/post/engineering/integrating-decentralized-cloud-storage-with-duplicati.md

 ![](/blog/img/duplicati-integration-2.png)

 The first file created and the most important one is "TardigradeBackend.cs".
 It contains the main logic of the back end.
 To get a valid back end, a class has to implement either the "IBackend" or the "IStreamingBackend"-interface.
-As Storj supports async streams the Tardigrade back end implements the latter.
+As Storj supports async streams, the Tardigrade back end implements the latter.

 The most important methods you have to implement for a back end to work correctly are "Put", "Get", "List" and "Delete".
-But by simply adding one of the two interfaces to the class makes your back end already visible to Duplicati.
+But simply adding one of the two interfaces to the class makes your back end already visible to Duplicati.
 It then already gets added to the list of possible backup-targets, but to be really useful you would have to return values for the properties "DisplayName" and "ProtocolKey".
 The former gives your back end a name, the latter is a prefix used by Duplicati to know which configuration belongs to which back end.
 You might also want to provide a Description for your back end by returning a value within the "Description" property, as the name suggests.

 "Sprechen Sie deutsch?"